 Pursuant to the Merger Agreement which formed the Association, there exists a License Agreement (the "Agreement") between the Association and The Purebred Arabian Trust (the "Trust").
 In this agreement, the Trust granted to the Association an exclusive, perpetual license to use the database, software, and information technology in conducting its Purebred Registration activities.
 In consideration of this license, the Association pays to the Trust a royalty of one-third of purebred registration revenues.
 The Agreement may be altered, amended or revoked only by an instrument in writing signed by all parties to the Agreement.
-In the year ended March 31, 2016, the Association paid to the Trust \$335,869 in royalty.
-Ownership of the licensed rights remains with the Trust and in the event that a bankruptcy or dissolution of the Association occurs or the failure to pay royalty, the licensed rights would revert to the Trust.
-The Arabian Horse Association Market Development and Promotion Committee may solicit funding for Purebred marketing or promotional activities from the Trust.
+In the year ended March 31, 2017, the Association paid to the Trust \$309,267 in royalty.
+Ownership of the licensed rights remains with the Trust and in the event that a bankruptcy or dissolution of the Association Market Development and

+Promotion Committee may solicit funding for Purebred marketing or promotional activities from the Trust.
 The Trustees of the Trust may, at their sole discretion, agree to fund the Purebred marketing or promotional activities.
-In the year ended March 31, 2016, the Trust funded promotional activities in the amount of \$0.
-Since inception, the Association has paid to the Trust \$5,671,946 in royalty and the Trust has funded Market Development & Promotion activities within the Association in the amount of \$1,849,363.
+In the year ended March 31, 2017, the Trust funded promotional activities in the amount of \$0.
+Since inception, the Association has paid to the Trust \$5,981,213 in royalty and the Trust has funded Market Development & Promotion activities within the Association in the amount of \$1,849,363.